Tuesday, April 7, 2026

 • Kinder

-Students will be able to: Name the parts of the house and explain if they live in a house or an apartment by visualizing and interpreting pages 64 and 65
+Students will be able to: Name the parts of the house by visualizing and interpreting pages 68 and 69.

 • First Grade